Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: results and discussion

-For the stoichiometric samples presented in this study, we attribute the weaker lines to structural defects related to a chemical disorder.
 The hyperfine magnetic field is highly sensitive to changes in a local electronic structure especially via its term $B^\mathrm{4s}_\mathrm{Fermi}$, and thus the resonance frequency of the \mn nuclei in the vicinity of a structural defect is modified and these \mn nuclei resonate at different frequencies compared to nuclei more distant from such defect.
-The weaker lines observed at 208 and \qty{222}{MHz} can be ascribed to several different antisite defects\cite{Malik2022,Salvador2022} and anti-phase boundaries\cite{Heczko2020,Venkateswaran2007} found in \nmg.
-The concentration of these structural defects can be reduced by thermal treatment, which is also reflected in comparison of the \mn NMR spectra of the annealed and quenched \nmg sample (Fig.~\ref{f1:Aspect}): the main line at \qty{231}{MHz} became slightly narrower for the annealed sample compared to the quenched sample, and the intensity of the weaker lines decreased slightly with annealing, indicating a decreased amount of defects.
+In \nmg the the weaker lines observed at 208 and \qty{222}{MHz} can be ascribed to several different antisite defects\cite{Malik2022,Salvador2022} and anti-phase boundaries\cite{Heczko2020,Venkateswaran2007}.
+The concentration of these structural defects can be reduced by thermal treatment, which is reflected in comparison of the \mn NMR spectra of the annealed and quenched \nmg sample (Fig.~\ref{f1:Aspect}): the main line at \qty{231}{MHz} became slightly narrower for the annealed sample compared to the quenched sample, and the intensity of the satellite lines decreased with annealing, indicating a decreased amount of defects.
 However, the type of chemical disorder or structural defect cannot be unambiguously assigned by the NMR experiment alone.